 While payment aggregation isn’t right for everyone, there are some distinct advantages to consider.

 To begin with, payment aggregator services are easy to set up for instant payment processing.
 Opening a merchant account can involve credit checks, PCI compliance checks, a personal guarantee and other stages.
 It all adds up to a lengthy application process.
 Using a payment aggregator cuts down on the red tape so you can simply start selling.

 Payment processing is also faster with an aggregator service.
 For small businesses that rely on steady cash flow, it’s better to know that your payments are processed and settled into your account within a few days.

 While some payment processors have complicated fee structures, payment aggregators are usually straightforward without a fixed contract to tie you in.
 This gives the flexibility to switch to a different payment solution if desired.

 Risks of payment aggregation

 In terms of risk, there’s the possibility that your funds could be put on hold while the payment aggregator performs fraud-related checks.
-This is because the aggregator is assuming risk for card payments and needs to ensure that all transactions are fully compliant with fraud regulations.
+This is because the aggregator assumes risk for card payments and needs to ensure that all transactions are fully compliant with fraud regulations.
 It’s important to read the fine print carefully when choosing the best payment aggregator.
-While most will release your funds within 1-3 business days, some will hold your money for far longer.
+While most release your funds within 1–3 business days, some hold your money for far longer.

 How to choose the best payment aggregator

-You should also look at how user-friendly the platform is, whether it offers API integration, and whether you’ll have access to data analytics from your transactions.
-This ensures you’ll get the most for your money.
+Also look at how user-friendly the platform is, whether it offers API integration and whether you have access to data analytics from your transactions.
+This ensures you get the most for your money.

 We can help